About Us

 Station Coordinator - Bayley McKeown

 Kia ora!
 I’m Bayley, the Station Coordinator here at Radio Southland.
-My background is rooted in social services and community care—I’ve studied mental health and wellbeing, and hold a Bachelor’s degree in Social Work.
+My background is rooted in social services and community care—I’ve studied mental health and wellbeing.
 Supporting people and helping build strong connections has always been at the heart of what I do.

 When I’m not upstairs at my desk, you’ll probably find me spending quality time with family and friends—whether it’s cooking up something tasty, having a laugh while pestering my husband, listening to music, or gaming online.